Frequently asked questions

 For new client projects, I ask for a 25% deposit.
 I may ask for staged payments for large projects, but we can discuss this during our initial call.

 Life happens and I understand that it’s not always possible to give lots of notice when you need some copy.
-If it’s a blog or a small project, I can usually fit the work in quickly.
-For larger projects, I’ll often need more notice.
+If it’s a blog or a small project, I can usually fit the work in fairly quickly.
+For larger projects, I’ll need more notice.

 I work flexibly around my clients.
 My usual working hours are Monday-Friday, 9am to 5.00pm.